FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/personal-appearance/1979/1979-07-14-hornsea-carnival.md

 layout: post
 title: Hornsea Carnival
 maintitle: Hornsea Carnival
+suffix: Lena Zavaroni made a personal appearance at the carnival
 subtitle: Hornsea, East Yorkshire
 description: Lena Zavaroni made a personal appearance at the carnival.
 She declared the Carnival open, then stayed for a short time to meet her fans and the public.
 post_description: Lena Zavaroni made a personal appearance at the carnival.